timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Use pages as archive page for your custom post types and enhance WordPress SEO by controlling permalinks for custom post types and/or custom taxonomies.
+Use archive pages for custom post types and improve WordPress SEO by managing permalinks for custom post types and taxonomies.

 == Description ==